Pale-Blue-Dot-97/Minerva/docs/docs_readme.md

 ## Getting Started ▶

-If one wishes to use [torchgeo](https://pypi.org/project/torchgeo/), installation on Linux is recommended to handle the compilation of the required C-based libraries.
+If one wishes to use [torchgeo](https://pypi.org/project/torchgeo/), installation on Linux is recommended to handle the compilation of the required C-based libraries -- though `minerva` is also tested with MacOS and Windows runners.

 ### Installation ⬇